 Many of these breeding birds disperse throughout North America, utilizing all four major flyways.
 For example, waterfowl banded in just one refuge (Yukon Flats NWR) have been recovered in 43 states.
 Thus, virtually every birder has likely seen birds that have spent time on lands protected by ANILCA.
 (That said, many areas in Alaska are only lightly birded.
 For example, there are only about 70 eBird checklists for all 8 million acres of Yukon Flats NWR.)

 Of course, ANILCA did not resolve all conservation issues in Alaska, even on ANILCA lands.
 For example, development (i.e., drilling for oil) within the Arctic NWR remains contentious, as does logging within Chugach and Tongass National Forests.
+Indeed, the Trump Administration recently proposed opening parts of Tongass National Forest to logging and road construction.

 While the acronym “ANILCA” may be largely unknown to birders, its impact on birds has surely been significant.